thephpleague/route/docs/unstable/routes.md

 $router = new League\Route\Router;

-// this route will only match if {id} is numeric and {name} is a alpha
 $router->map('GET', '/user/{id:number}/{name:word}', function (ServerRequestInterface $request, array $args): ResponseInterface {
     // $args = [
     //     'id'   => {id},  // the actual value of {id}